 - The world's most services-oriented economy, with services sectors accounting for more than 90% of GDP

-- Asia’s third largest source of FDI, after Japan and Chinese mainland
+- Asia’s third largest source of FDI, after Japan and the Chinese mainland

 1. Latest Developments

 In the first half of 2017, Hong Kong’s economic growth accelerated to 4.0% year-on-year in real terms, from 2% for 2016.
 The growth of private consumption expenditure quickened to 4.6% year-on-year for the first half of 2017, from 1.8% for 2016.
 The investment expenditure increased by 8.0% year-on-year for the second quarter of 2017, after the marginal decline of 0.3% for 2016.
 As to the external sector, the growth of exports of goods accelerated to 5.6% year-on-year for the second quarter of 2017, from 1.8% for 2016; while exports of services also increased by 2.3% year-on-year for the second quarter of 2017, after the decline of 3.2% for 2016.
 For the rest of 2017, the external environment is expected to improve further whereas domestic demand should continue to be supported by favourable employment and income conditions.
 In the latest round of review in August 2017, the government maintained the forecast of Hong Kong’s economic growth for 2017 at 3-4%.